ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode20](images/xchaincode20.png)

-9. Now, the last transaction for you to test, is the `getClosestBondRate` transaction.
+9. Now, the last transaction for you to test is the `getClosestBondRate` transaction.
 This is the transaction that we will update `commercial-paper` to call.
 This transaction takes two arguments: 1) `bondIssuer` and 2) `compareMaturityDate`.
 This transaction will iterate through all the bonds issued by the specified `bondIssuer` until it finds a bond that has a similar maturity date as the one passed through `compareMaturityDate`, and it will return that bond's interest rate.
 If it cannot find a bond with a similar maturity date it will return an empty string.

 Select `getClosestBondRate` from the `Fabric Gateways` panel, and either `right-click` or `Ctl+click` and select `Evaluate Transaction`.